Former conservative President Sarkozy endorses Macron in presidential race | Politics

 - France

-Former conservative French President Nicolas Sarkozy on Tuesday endorsed Emmanuel Macron ahead of the second round of France's presidential election.
+Former conservative French President Nicolas Sarkozy on Tuesday endorsed Emmanuel Macron ahead of the second round in France's presidential election, in a move that may complicate Macron's charm offensive with left-wing voters.
+Sarkozy's endorsement will certainly help the French president attract voters who backed the conservatives' Valerie Pecresse in the first round but could deter left-wing voters who will see a confirmation Macron is as right-wing as Sarkozy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)